 Cap.
 Ctrl.
-Sensor = $P_c$
+Sensor = P_c

-If $P_c$ is used as the regulation sensor, an error in the signal will result in condenser capacity being controlled as a function of the connected compressor capacity.
+If P_c is used as the control sensor, an error in the signal will result in condenser capacity being controlled as a function of the connected compressor capacity.
 The compressor regulation will remain normal.

 Cap.
 Ctrl.
-Sensor = $S_7$
+Sensor = S_7

-If $S_7$ is used as the regulation sensor, an error in this sensor will result in further regulation that follows the $P_c$ signal, but in accordance with a reference that is 5K over the actual reference.
+If S_7 is used as the control sensor, an error in this sensor will result in further regulation that follows the P_c signal, but in accordance with a reference that is 5K over the actual reference.
+The fans are then controlled according to the compressor capacity and Sc_3 , if this is installed.